 "I can't go out like that."

-In that comment, Gore wasn't talking about his individual statistics, as he finished with 71 total yards and a touchdown on 17 touches following the injury of La'Mical Perine.
+He wasn't talking about his individual statistics, though, seeing as he finished with 71 total yards and a touchdown on 17 touches, an awesome workload following the injury of La'Mical Perine.
 A high-ankle sprain is the verdict, and it's likely to keep Perine out of action for a number of weeks, meaning that Gore will assume the bulk of the work going forward.
-Even for a terrible Jets team, a running back with a heavy workload is a useful commodity at the position that's worth picking up if you need help.
+Even for a terrible Jets team, an RB with a heavy workload is a useful commodity at the position that's worth picking up if you need help.

 Wayne Gallman, New York Giants